The Rolling Stones: Legacy

-The band have received and been nominated for multiple awards including three Grammy Awards (and 12 nominations) and the Grammy Lifetime Achievement Award in 1986, the Juno Award for International Entertainer of the Year in 1991, U.K.'s Jazz FM Awards Album of the Year (2017) for their album Blue & Lonesome, and NME (New Musical Express) awards such as best live band and the NME award for best music film, for their documentary Crossfire Hurricane.
+The band have received and been nominated for multiple awards including three Grammy Awards (and 12 nominations) and the Grammy Lifetime Achievement Award in 1986, the Juno Award for International Entertainer of the Year in 1991, the Jazz FM Awards' Album of the Year (2017) for their album Blue & Lonesome, and NME (New Musical Express) awards such as best live band and the NME award for best music film, for their documentary Crossfire Hurricane.

-On Jagger's 75th birthday, scientists named seven fossil stoneflies after present and former members of the band.
+On Jagger's 75th birthday in 2018, scientists named seven fossil stoneflies after present and former members of the band.
 Two species, Petroperla mickjaggeri and Lapisperla keithrichardsi, were placed within a new family Petroperlidae.
 The new family was named in honour of the Rolling Stones, derived from the Greek "petra" that stands for "stone".
 The scientists referred to the fossils as "Rolling Stoneflies".
 This theme was continued when NASA named a rock disturbed by the thrusters of the Mars InSight Lander "Rolling Stones Rock", as announced by Robert Downey Jr. during the band's 22 August 2019 performance in Pasadena, California.
+In 2020, a third species of Petroperlidae, Branchioperla ianstewarti, was named after Ian Stewart, pianist and founding member of the band.

-That year, Billboard magazine ranked the Rolling Stones second on their list of the "Greatest Artists of All Time", based on US chart success.
+In 2019, Billboard magazine ranked the Rolling Stones second on their list of the "Greatest Artists of All Time", based on the band's US chart success.
 In 2022, the band featured on a series of UK postage stamps issued by the Royal Mail and their 60th anniversary was commemorated with a collectible coin by the Royal Mint.
+The band has 38 top-10 albums in the US, the most of any artist.
+They have sold more than 250 million albums worldwide.